 Zoom

-Zoom is the College's primary service for instructional meetings.
-Instructors can use Zoom to hold and record online class sessions.
+Zoom is the College's primary service for online instructional meetings.
+Instructors can use Zoom to hold and record virtual class sessions.
 They also can use it for non-class sessions such as office hours or discussions with outside speakers.

 Request new connections

-If you’d like LITS to connect an online educational tool or textbook to Moodle, please contact the Help Desk to put in a request and a member of our Moodle team will follow up for more information.
-Some general guidelines:
+If you’d like LITS to connect an online educational tool or textbook to Moodle, please contact the Help Desk to put in a request.
+A member of our Moodle team will follow up for more information.

-• We can only connect to platforms that support LTI integration
+- We can only connect to platforms that support LTI 1.3 integration.

-• We will only create connections that present minimal security risks.
-Moodle creates, collects, and stores Level 1 Regulated and other sensitive data as defined by the College's data handling policy, so we must be extremely cautious about allowing connections to it.
+- We will only create connections that present minimal security risks.
+Moodle creates, collects, and stores Level 1 Regulated and other sensitive data as defined by the College's data handling policy, so we must be extremely cautious about allowing outside connections to Moodle.

-• External tools are subject to the College’s Web Accessibility Policy and Accessibility Policy for Classroom Instruction.
-Many publishers provide detailed information about the accessibility of their products and/or a VPAT on their websites or on request.
+- External platforms should comply with the College’s Web Accessibility Policy and Accessibility Policy for Classroom Instruction.
+Many publishers provide detailed accessibility information on their website; if not, ask the sales rep for a VPAT.

 Questions?